TabbyML/tabby/website/blog/2024-07-09-enhanced-tabby-deployment-on-modal/index.md

 )
 ```

+The `create_if_missing=True` parameter lazily creates a volume if it doesn’t exist, while `_allow_background_volume_commits` allows for automatic data snapshotting and committing at regular intervals and upon container shutdown.

 ## The Complete App.py

-The `app.py` script is at the heart of our Modal deployment.
-It integrates all configurations, model management, and service functionalities into a cohesive application.
-Here is it:
+The `app.py` script centralizes all configurations, model management, and service functionalities, making it a core component of our Modal deployment:

 ```python
 """Usage: